 4. Know California’s Preliminary Alcohol Screening (PAS) Laws

 A PAS test is far from foolproof.
-The portable, handheld devices used for a PAS may not be calibrated correctly.
-And certain health conditions can affect PAS breath test results, like diabetes and GERD.
+The portable, handheld devices used for a PAS may not be calibrated correctly, and certain health conditions, like diabetes and GERD, can discredit PAS breath test results.

 5. Know Your Rights if the Police Arrest You